One Hotel or Two in London? The One Change Decision Guide

 An easy hop keeps the switch simple

-Make the mid-week switch painless
+Make the one switch feel easy

 Traveller making a mid week hotel switch in London with luggage, relaxed.